Introduction

 Supplements:

-Depending on your iron levels, your doctor may tell you to take an iron supplement.
+Your doctor may tell you to take an iron supplement depending on your iron levels.

-These vital fatty acids are essential for a baby’s brain and nervous system to grow.
-DHA is an omega-3 that is an integral part of the brain’s structure.
+These fatty acids are essential for growing a baby’s brain and nervous system.
+DHA is an omega-3 that is integral to the brain’s structure.

 Important Fatty Acids: